nixpkgs-architecture/simple-package-paths/README.md

 These requirements will be checked using CI:
 1. The `pkgs/unit` directory must only contain unit directories, and only in subdirectories of the form `${substring 0 4 name}/${name}`.
 2. <a id="req-ref-out"/> Files inside a unit directory must not reference files outside that unit directory.
-3. <a id="req-ref-in"/> Files outside a unit directory must not reference files inside a unit directory, except for definitions of variant attributes¹ in `all-packages.nix` and the auto-calling logic.
+3. <a id="req-ref-in"/> Files outside a unit directory must not reference files inside a unit directory, except for definitions of attributes in `all-packages.nix` and the auto-calling logic.
 4. The definition of a package in the unit directory is the one `pkgs.<name>` points to.
 5. To avoid problems with merges, if a package attribute is defined by a unit directory, an attribute of the same name in `pkgs/top-level/all-packages.nix` (or `pkgs/top-level/aliases.nix`) must not redefine it in terms of something other than the unit.